 Visit a Samba School in Rio: Mangueira or Salgueiro

 The samba schools, community clubs originated from the poorer parts of the city, are from different neighborhoods.
 Some of them are located on the outskirts of Rio, others in the Center.
 Depending on the distance of the rehearsal location you can visit them yourself by taxi, or go on an organized tour.
 While it’s a 20-minute taxi ride to famous samba school Mangueira, to get to rival Grande Rio in suburb Duque de Caxias it will take you easily 45 minutes up to an hour.
 Some locations are in favelas and you might feel safer going there with a tour.
 If you plan to visit one of the rehearsals ask a local at your hotel, hostel or host of your apartment to help you out.

-The two most famous and historic samba schools, Mangueira and Salgueiro, are okay to visit on your own.
-São Clemente is also easy to visit by yourself.
+To visit a samba school in Rio by yourself, it is best to go to the two most popular ones: Mangueira and Salgueiro.
+São Clemente is also easy to visit by yourself, since it is located in the city center.
 Just a piece of advice: don’t start wandering around in the neighborhoods.
 There is nothing there, just enter the building and order a taxi when you want to leave.